 With the breadth of personal and business information that is critical to our daily lives, we need to shift our perception on the significance of proper information management – ranging from ownership and security to storage and organization.

 Information is the ultimate asset class and requires the same level of focus, expertise and fiduciary considerations, as do one’s financial assets.
-What has been missing in the marketplace are the tools and intelligence to deal with the volume, complexity and risk associated with managing personal and business information.
+What has been missing in the marketplace are the tools and intelligence to deal with the volume, complexity, and risk associated with managing personal and business information.
 Individuals demand security and require guidance.
-As a result a new category of secure, intelligent and collaborative information management solutions will play a disruptive role in 2018, across various sectors including financial services, wealth management, legal services, accounting and even family offices.
+As a result, a new category of secure, intelligent, and collaborative information management solutions will play a disruptive role over the next 5-10 years, across various sectors including financial services, wealth management, legal services, accounting, and even family offices.

-While many companies offer document management products, what’s missing is an all-encompassing solution that bridges the gap between advisor organizations managing critical client documents and clients maintaining full control over how their information is stored, organized, accessed and shared.
-This new category of information management will ensure clients remain in the driver’s seat, helping them increase efficiency, reduce costs and achieve peace of mind, while leaving the balk of the heavy lifting to advisor organizations.
+While many companies offer document management products, what’s missing is an all-encompassing solution that bridges the gap between advisor organizations managing critical client documents and clients maintaining full control over how their information is stored, organized, accessed, and shared.
+This new category of information management will ensure clients remain in the driver’s seat, helping them increase efficiency, reduce costs and achieve peace of mind while leaving the bulk of the heavy lifting to advisor organizations.

 We’re entering the new era of Information Management, one that empowers individuals and businesses to optimize the value of their information with superior security, intelligence, structure, and collaboration.